Borneo Diving

 Diving Mabul (Palau Mabul) & Kapalai (Palau Kapalai)

-The islands of Mabul and Kapalai lie within easy reach of Sipadan, but offer an entirely different type of diving.
+The islands of Mabul and Kapalai may lie within easy reach of Sipadan, but they offer an entirely different type of diving.